developer-friendly/blog/docs/posts/0006-gettings-started-with-gitops-and-fluxcd.md

 Discord, etc. and how to manage your secrets in a secure way so that you wouldn't have to commit them to your repository.

+Another topic we didn't cover here was `Receiver` resource.
+That will require internet access to your cluster, which we'll cover at a later post when discussing the Kubernetes Gateway API[^11].

 Until next time, *ciao* & happy coding!

 ## Source Code

-The full repository is publicly available on GitHub[^11] under the [Apache 2.0 license][license].
+The full repository is publicly available on GitHub[^12] under the [Apache 2.0 license][license].

 [k8s-the-hard-way]: ./0003-kubernetes-the-hard-way.md